 International students at Lock Haven University who are F-1 student visa holders have

 an opportunity to work off-campus only when given permission and authorization through

-below before applying for any job.
+before applying for any job.

 Curricular Practical Training (CPT)